Morpheuslabs-io/ico-as-service-new/README.md

 ## System description

-The server has 4 components:
+The system has 4 components:

 - `Cron job`: running in background and periodically pre-deploy the set of contracts.
 Each of the predeployed contracts will also be published to EtherScan.
 - `Sqlite db`: used to store the predeployed contracts.
 Physical file `sqlite.db` is stored in folder `database`